cutelyst/asql/README.md

 ```

 ### Performing a query without params
-Please if you have user input values that you need to pass to your query do yourself a favour and pass it as parameters, thus reducing the risk of SQL injection attacks.
+Please if you have user input values that you need to pass to your query, do yourself a favour and pass it as parameters, thus reducing the risk of SQL injection attacks.
 ```c++
 {
     auto db = APool::database();